Tags: evolution/and development; evolution/inheritance; evolution/and mutations; gene/as difference-maker; holism

 But what sort of genetically investigated differences was Johannsen dismissing as disconnected from the problem of the whole?
 In his brilliant, and still decisively relevant2 1930 book, The Interpretation of Development and Heredity, the British marine biologist E. S. Russell took up Johannsen’s concern.
 “When we say that a child shows a hereditary likeness to its father”, Russell wrote, “we mean that it resembles its father more closely than it does the average of the population.
 The likeness is observable in respect of those [rather incidental] individual characteristics that distinguish the father from the rest of the race” (emphasis added).

 Much the same can be said of the child’s resemblance to its mother.
 It’s also possible that there will be no particular resemblance to either parent.
 “But yet in all three cases the child would show the characteristics of its species and its race — it would be a human child, distinguishable as belonging to the same racial type as its parents”.
-As Russell then noted, this general resemblance in type, whereby all members of a species share an entire manner of development and way of being, can hardly be understood by referring to the inheritance of this or that variation wherein a parent happens to differ — but not in its central identity or type — from most other members of the same species.
+As Russell then noted, this general resemblance in type, whereby all members of a species share an entire manner of development and way of being, can hardly be understood by referring to the inheritance of this or that variation wherein a parent happens to differ — although not in its central identity or type — from most other members of the same species.
 But such incidental variations have been a main focus of geneticists’ investigations for the past century.

-In other words, biologists have long been forming their idea of heredity against the backdrop of carefully selected, inessential, experimentally accessible traits that scarcely touch the problems presented by every organism’s essential unity and inalienable character.
+And so biologists have long been forming their idea of heredity against the backdrop of carefully selected, inessential, experimentally accessible traits that scarcely touch the problems presented by every organism’s essential unity and inalienable character.
 They have not been asking themselves, “How can we begin to think about the organizing power by which a mammal differentiates and maintains in its proper place the indivisible uniqueness of a whole liver cell (and every one of its billions or trillions of other cells) as long as it is needed?”

 The distinction between a fundamental, shared nature, on one hand, and individual peculiarities incidentally distinguishing organisms sharing that nature, on the other, has practical implications for genetic research: